MegaPast2Future/PHYLACINE_1.2/README.md

 To download the archival version of PHYLACINE (Version 1.2.0), vist our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).

-To play around with the latest development version of PHYLACINE (Also Version 1.2.0 as we haven't updated anything yet), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.0/PHYLACINE_1.2.0.zip) to download all the files.
+To play around with the latest development version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
 <br><br>
 <br><br>